There Is A Schism Within Baseball Analytics, And It’s Being Played Out In The Milwaukee-Los Angeles Series

 One of those deviations is within how to construct and manage a pitching staff, and this divergence is on display in the National League Championship Series matchup between the Los Angeles Dodgers and Milwaukee Brewers.
 All analytics is focused on how to create the largest share of wins from a limited pool, but the best path to those wins is open to question.

-When evaluating pitching staffs, traditional analytics values the number of quality innings that a pitcher can provide, and the number of high-leverage innings a pitcher throws.
+When evaluating pitching staffs, traditional analytics values the number of quality innings that a pitcher can provide and the number of high-leverage innings a pitcher throws.
 The first analytical statistic a team will often consider is WAR, which stands for Wins Above Replacement.
 In simple terms, WAR measures how many wins a player will earn his team over the typical player called up from Triple-A, snatched off the waiver wire, or signed as a free agent midseason.

 In 2018, the National League leaders in Pitching WAR, according to Baseball Reference, were Aaron Nola (10.5 WAR), Jacob DeGrom (9.6), Max Scherzer (8.8), Kyle Freeland (8.4), Jameson Taillon (4.7), and German Marquez (4.7).
 Every single one of them is a starting pitcher.
 There are no relievers in the Top 10.
 In fact, there are no relievers in the Top 40.
 According to Baseball Prospectus, which favors a different statistic that essentially measures the same thing in Pitcher WARP (Wins Above Replacement Player), the most valuable relief pitcher in terms of wins earned for his team throughout major league baseball is Milwaukee’s Josh Hader at #45.